This piece originally appeared in briefer form in Colorlines.

 It also criticized the media for failing to “report adequately on the causes and consequences of civil disorders and the underlying problems of race relations.”
 It noted that “far too often, the press acts and talks about Negroes as if Negroes do not read the newspapers or watch television, give birth, marry, die, and go to PTA meetings.”

 And that “by failing to portray the Negro as a matter of routine and in the context of the total society,” the report noted, “the news media have, we believe, contributed to the black-white schism in this country.”

 Now, half a century later, the problems outlined in this report persist.
 There is still a lack of journalists and editors of color working in established news organizations, and news coverage still fails to serve the information needs of our communities.

-In addition, the news media continues to contribute to the racial divisions in our country.
+In addition, the news media continue to contribute to the racial divisions in our country.
 A racist candidate who is now our racist president exploited this to his advantage throughout the 2016 presidential campaign.

 The Kerner report was published at a time when civil-rights groups focused greater attention on democratizing our media.
 By the late 1960s, Black and Latinx civil-rights groups across the country began challenging local broadcast licenses for failing to serve the needs of the community.
-This mounting pressure forced newspapers and broadcasters to integrate their newsrooms and to improve their coverage of the communities of color.
+This mounting pressure forced newspapers and broadcasters to integrate their newsrooms and to improve their coverage of communities of color.